FSBalbuena/gameOfLife/README.md

 Add a link to learn more about Conway's Game of Life (e.g., Wikipedia).

-Optionally, include a "Reset Grid" button here.
+Optionally, include a "Reset Grid" button here.(Placed with the rest)

 ### Responsive Design